xinyufei/Quantum-Control-qutip/README.md

 # Quantum-Control-qutip
-Quantum control algorithms for multiple examples based on the package Qutip
+Quantum control algorithms for multiple examples.
+The code is based on the develop version of the package Qutip (https://github.com/qutip/qutip).